fairtracks/fairtracks.net/content/markdown/fair/fair-03-identifiers.md

 identifier of a parent record (e.g. study or experiment) can be used instead.
 On top of this, FAIRtracks requires a global identifier for the metadata file itself using a [_document identifier (DOI)_](https://www.doi.org/).
-In principle, a track file can thus be uniquely pin-pointed by a joint identifier containing the DOI of the FAIRtracks document and the locally unique track identifier.
+In principle, a track file can thus be uniquely pinpointed by a joint identifier containing the DOI of the FAIRtracks document and the locally unique track identifier.
 As our policy requires support for DOI versioning and DOI reservation prior to publication, we currently recommend [Zenodo](https://zenodo.org/) for publishing FAIRtracks documents.
 We would extend our list of recommended repositories and archives to any domain-specific